-- Nymphs in Dungeons & Dragons must be Divine Level — they're so beautiful it actually acts as a Brown Note, at least if they will it.
+- Nymphs in Dungeons & Dragons must be Intolerably Extreme Beauty — they're so beautiful it acts as a Brown Note, at least if they will it.
 In 2nd Edition, it could not be turned off.
 See a nymph, you go blind.
 See one naked, and you die.
 Talk about So Beautiful, It's a Curse.

 - In Metal Gear Solid 4, the BB Corps are physically on the top end of World Class, but in practice are terrifying Imperfect beauties due to their animalistic robot suits and unstable personalities.
 Snake is implied to be an ex-bottom-end-of World Class who is now Ugly as a result of his age, its effect on his appearance likened by Drebin to the effect of the BB Corps's suits.

-- Based on the amount of attention she gets (mainly from very minor characters), Aerie from Baldur's Gate 2 might just qualify for World Class beauty.
-By the same logic, at least Jaheira and perhaps other female party members as well qualify for Common beauty.
+- Based on the amount of attention she gets (mainly from very minor characters), Aerie from Baldur's Gate II might just qualify for World Class beauty.
+By the same logic, at least Jaheira and perhaps other female party members as well as qualify for Common beauty.

 - The Player Character from A Dance with Rogues (a Neverwinter Nights custom module) is definitely World Class beauty, even if it's not intended quite that way.
 Everybody drools after her.
 (Well, the module was written by a female who thought there wasn't enough flirting in the official plot and who apparently had some rather racy fantasies.)
 Even though the module allows a custom (female) character, there is a minimum requirement of 14 charisma for her to account for this.
 One gets the feeling it should be 16.
 (For the uninitiated: 18 is the normal maximum.)